Red-Flake/burpsuite-nix/README.md

 - No GUI config needed — all Burp settings are declarative

+## Module Documentation

+The Documentation for each Module Setting can be found here: [nixos-options.md](./nixos-options.md)

 ## Usage

 Note that this Module does not install Burpsuite, this needs to be done separately!